 Chatwoot vs Intercom 2026: Free OSS vs $39/user/mo

-I’ll be upfront: we use Chatwoot.
-It’s what we install for our clients, and it’s what powers our own customer support.
-So take this comparison knowing that we have a preference — but I’ll be honest about where Intercom is genuinely better.
+Let me be straight with you from the start: we use Chatwoot ourselves.
+It’s what we set up for our clients, and it’s what runs our own customer support.
+So read this comparison knowing we already lean one way — but I promise to be honest about the places where Intercom is genuinely the better choice.

 “Chatwoot is an open-source customer engagement suite.
 It is an alternative to Intercom, Zendesk, Salesforce Service Cloud.” — Chatwoot GitHub